YuryChebiryak/MMM/index.md

 ### What is still to be done
 Our goal is to create an environment where everything is destructible with enough force or appropriate materials in accordance with real life physics.

 We aim to raise the number of different pickups to at least a thousand.

+Much better graphics than in trailer.
+Still work in progress, normal maps, roughness maps and subsurface maps in many assets not completed.

+Handmade vertical open world.

 ## Gameplay
 ### Environment